warrenbell/cordova-plugin-inappbrowser/doc/index.md

   - __loadstart__: event fires when the `InAppBrowser` starts to load a URL.
   - __loadstop__: event fires when the `InAppBrowser` finishes loading a URL.
   - __loaderror__: event fires when the `InAppBrowser` encounters an error when loading a URL.
+  - __toolbarbuttonpressed__: event fires when the user presses the toolbarbutton. toolbarbutton option must be set to `yes`.
   - __exit__: event fires when the `InAppBrowser` window is closed.

 - __callback__: the function that executes when the event fires.
 The function is passed an `InAppBrowserEvent` object as a parameter.